adhishthite/kura/README.md

 Kura defaults to OpenAI's API but can also use **Azure OpenAI** by setting `USE_AZURE_OPENAI=true` and providing the Azure endpoint, key, version, and deployment name via environment variables.
+Environment variables are loaded automatically from a `.env` file if present.

 ## Quick Start